 Linda Lipsett has extensive experience litigating on behalf of federal employees.
 She began her career as a lawyer with the National Treasury Employees Union.
 She has been lead counsel in several cases establishing important legal precedents in the U.S. Court of Federal Claims and the U.S. Court of Appeals for the Federal Circuit.
 She earned a J.D. from the George Washington University Law School, and a B.A. from the University of California, Berkeley.
 She is a member of the Bars of California, the District of Columbia and the U.S. Supreme Court.

 Michael Bernstein earned a J.D. from the Benjamin N. Cardozo School of Law magna cum laude.
 He received a B.A. from Pomona College.
-He is a member of the Bar of the State of New York.
-His law practice is limited consistent with D.C.
-Court of Appeals Rule 49(c)(3).
+He is a member of the Bars of the State of New York and the District of Columbia.